30 Hidden Litter Boxes You Should Check Out

 Sometimes, when your cat gets exercise, they need to poop.
 This setup means they won’t have to go very far.
 That’s pretty smart if you ask us!

-If you didn’t move the curtain, you’d never know there was a litter box hiding underneath that dresser.
+If you didn’t open the sisal-covered doors, you’d never know there was a litter box hiding inside.
 For shy cats, this option will make them feel more comfortable using their litter box.
+Plus, they can scratch away on the sisal right on the door.

 19. No Dogs Allowed